davesnuthouse/redDKP/README.md

 IS ADDON CURRENTLY SAFE TO USE : YES

-NOTE - As the addon is in it's TESTING phase it is updated pretty much daily but the test version number does not change.
-You are recommended to always stay up to date with the version posted here which will always be the most stable version.
+NOTE - Addon has left test phase and is under approval at CurseForge.
+I've prepared a release version for folks to use and when the project gets approval I'll update it onto Curse so sync'ing with official updates will be easier.

 Missing functionality I want to add/chage ASAP:
 1. (Done) Cap on weekly ontime, attendance